-DIBELS Universal screening assessments are completed three times per year.
+DIBEL's Universal screening assessments are completed three times per year.
 Parent friendly reports are provided explaining the assessments and the expected proficiency levels.

-A standards based report card is issued to students two times per year, with a progress report going home mid-semester.
+A standards based report card is issued to students two times per year.
+Progress reports are also issued two times per year mid-semester.
 An explanation of the report card proficiency standards is included to assist parents in understanding the report card codes.